-Variable surfboard rocker starts with Moda Core, a soft PE blank that uses snowboard technology internally to flex.
-Now with Moda Core, any shaper can build surfboards that are flat for easy speed and flex for rocker when you turn, without plowing.

-Conventional surfboards have fixed rockers that trade-off speed and maneuverability precisely because they're fixed.
-Variable rocker eliminates this trade-off.

-Current | Variable surfboard rocker starts with Moda Core, a soft PE blank that uses snowboard technology internally to flex.
-Now with Moda Core, any shaper can build surfboards that are flat for easy speed and flex for rocker when you turn, without plowing.
+Variable surfboard rocker starts with Moda Core, a soft PE foam blank that uses snowboard technology internally to flex.
+With Moda Core, any shaper can build surfboards that have minimal rocker for easy speed and flex to increase rocker when you turn, without plowing.

 Conventional surfboards have fixed rockers that trade-off speed and maneuverability precisely because they're fixed.
 Variable rocker eliminates this trade-off.